GILBERT ANALYTICS | THE GOLD GAP INDEX

-Single logarithmic axis · All values in $/oz USD · Grade tiers from 14 Core M&A transactions (2021–present)
+Single logarithmic axis · All values in $/oz USD · Pre-production Tier-1 M&A transactions (2021–present)

 Benchmark (should be)